Allorah loves to write about the humanities and spirituality. She is majoring in History with minors in Anthropology and English.

 The culture-core of the Ainu is complicated.
 Ideologically, Hokkaido and Sakhalin Ainu hold a traditional hunter-gatherer animist worldview centred around the importance of sharing.
 However, they also subscribe to shamanism (magical potency) which is more traditional to the culture core of swidden cultivators (Irimoto, Obayashi, and Wada 2011, 305) (Warren 2018, 17).
 Both groups engaged in shamanic practices but used different ritual tools and employed different rules for who qualified as a shaman.
 For example, the Hokkaido Ainu have no record of male shamans and shaman used a kaco (drum) in ceremony (Irimoto, Obayashi, and Wada 2011, 305).
 Sakhalin shaman are male and used nipopo (wooden effigies) to represent the shaman himself in ceremony (Irimoto, Obayashi, and Wada 2011, 305).
 Animistic beliefs can be seen in all aspects of Ainu culture from their social structure to their techno-economic base through the process of feedback.

 Ainu Social and Economic Structure

-- Ownership.
-Evidence that the Ainu subscribe to personalty rather than private property can be observed in the Hokkaido practice of communal hunting and fishing territories that are off limits to neighbouring groups (Lewallen 2013, 128).
+- Ownership: Evidence that the Ainu subscribe to personal rather than private property can be observed in the Hokkaido practice of communal hunting and fishing territories that are off-limits to neighbouring groups (Lewallen 2013, 128).